anamikaponnu/Heart-Disease-Prediction/README.md

-# Heart Disease Prediction Project
+🫀 Heart Disease Prediction Using Patient Health Data

+Predicting the presence or absence of heart disease using clinical attributes from the Cleveland Heart Disease Dataset.

+👥 Team Members
+NameMeera GSanika J RAnamika Ponnu

 This project uses Machine Learning to predict the likelihood of heart disease in patients based on medical clinical records.